Print

 Description

-Pressure Cooker Shrimp Étouffée recipe - shrimp and étouffée sauce, cajun style, from the pressure cooker.
+Instant Pot Shrimp Étouffée recipe - shrimp and étouffée sauce, cajun style, sped up by pressure cooking.

 Ingredients